FBerding/aifeducation/README.md

 This package allows all supported models based either on ‘PyTorch’ or ‘tensorflow’, providing a high level of flexibility.
 Even pre-trained models can be used with both frameworks.
-In general, users only have to decide which framework they would like to use when loading a model.
+In general, users only have to decide which framework they would like to use when starting a new session.

 At the moment, using ‘PyTorch’ for classifier objects requires ‘keras-core’ or ‘keras3’.
 If your system does not support these python